 By Andrew Ballard

-When you target the right market with the right message through the right media, you are in the home stretch.
-Check out my final post next week to learn the secret to choosing the right moment (timing and scheduling) to increase your likelihood of success in marketing.
+When you target the right market with the right message, you are halfway there.
+Check out my next post to learn about the formula for selecting the right media (communication channels) to deliver your message.

 About the Author